jarv/jarv.org/content/posts/go-channels-sse.md

 +++
-title = "Using Go Channels for Server-Sent Events" date = "2024-04-05" slug = "go-channels-sse" tags = ["go", "diduthink"]
+title = "Creating a ring buffer using Go Channels for Server-Sent Events" date = "2024-04-05" slug = "go-channels-sse" tags = ["go", "diduthink"]
 +++

 Server-Sent Events (SSE) are a simple way to send real-time updates from the server to the browser.
-Go channels pair nicely with SEE as they allow easy communication between Go routines.
+Go channels pair nicely with SSE as they allow easy communication between Go routines.
-This post will examine using SSE in a recent side-project and the implementation of a ring buffer in Go.
+This post will examine using SSE in a recent side project and the implementation of a ring buffer in Go.

-If you aren't already familiar with SSE, like WebSockets they enable updates on the web browser without having to poll or refresh the browser.
+If you aren't already familiar with SSE, like WebSockets, they enable updates on the web browser without having to poll or refresh the browser.
 However, unlike WebSockets, they don't support bidirectional communication.
 This makes them more suitable for sending updates in one direction.
 The main advantage of using SSE is that it builds on top of HTTP (normal HTTP request with additional headers).
 This allows requests to pass through firewalls and proxies.

 [DidUThink.com](https://diduthink.com) sets up a reaction poll that users access with a QR code.
-The idea is that during a presentation or a video call you can collect feedback from an audience.
+The idea is that during a presentation or a video call, you can collect feedback from an audience.
 From the poll, users select an emoji reaction to a question.
 The reactions get tallied and sent to one or more connected clients listening for results.